Kitchen Counter Tile Options

 Don’t Forget the Backsplash

-Whether you have tile for the countertop, a solid slab or other choice, the backsplash is an area that can add style and provide wall protection in a kitchen environment.
+Whether your countertop is made of tile, a solid slab or other option, the backsplash will add style and provide wall protection in a kitchen environment.

-Granite, marble, ceramic – the choices are numerous, but the end purpose is simple.
-We want something that looks nice, is durable, easy to keep clean and doesn’t cost as much as your first car.
-Tile can do all of this, and can be a great starter DIY project to boot.
-Smart choices in tile selection and installation options will give you a work surface that can handle just about anything.
+Granite, marble, ceramic – the choices are numerous, but the desired result is simple.
+We want something that looks nice, is durable and easy to keep clean and doesn’t cost as much as a new car.
+Tile can do all of this, and is a great starter DIY project to boot.
+Smart choices in tile selection and installation will give you a work surface capable of handling just about anything.

 Photos by Kevin Stevens too.